kimodri/kimodri/README.md

 - I am Kim Audrey, a Computer Science student
 - I focus on Data Science and ML Engineering
-- Also eyeing backend development, data engineering, <br>
+- I am also eyeing backend development, data engineering, <br>
-  and theoretical physics (hopefully 😅)
+  and theoretical physics (hopefully😅)

 If you want to collaborate, hit me up!